Keyfactor/pem-pkcs12-remote-orchestrator/README.md

 - **Orchestrator** – Select the orchestrator you wish to use to manage this store
 - **Client Machine &amp; Credentials** – Required.
 The server name or IP Address and login credentials for the server where the Certificate Store is located.
 When setting up a Windows server, the format of the machine name must be – [http://_ServerName_:5985](http://ServerName:5985/), where &quot;5985&quot; is the WinRM port number.
 5985 is the standard, but if your organization uses a different, use that.
 - **When** – Required.
 The date and time when you would like this to execute.
 - **Directories to search** – Required.
-A comma delimitted list of the FULL PATHs and file names where you would like to recursively search for PEM/PKCS12 stores.
+A comma delimited list of the FULL PATHs and file names where you would like to recursively search for PEM/PKCS12 stores.
 File paths on Linux servers will always begin with a &quot;/&quot;.
 Windows servers will always begin with the drive letter, colon, and backslash, such as &quot;c:\\&quot;.
 Entering the string "fullscan" when Discovering against a Windows server will automatically do a recursive search on ALL local drives on the server.
 - **Directories to ignore** – Optional.
-A comma delimitted list of the FULL PATHs that should be recursively ignored when searching for PEM/PKCS12 stores.
+A comma delimited list of the FULL PATHs that should be recursively ignored when searching for PEM/PKCS12 stores.
 Linux file paths will always begin with a &quot;/&quot;.
 Windows servers will always begin with the drive letter, colon, and backslash, such as &quot;c:\\&quot;.
 - **Extensions** – Optional but suggested.
-A comma delimitted list of the file extensions (no leading &quot;.&quot; should be included) the job should search for.
+A comma delimited list of the file extensions (no leading &quot;.&quot; should be included) the job should search for.
 If not included, only files in the searched paths that have **no file extension** will be returned.
 If providing a list of extensions, using &quot;noext&quot; as one of the extensions will also return files with no file extension.
 For example, providing an Extensions list of &quot;pem, noext&quot; would return all file locations within the paths being searched with a file extension of &quot;pem&quot; and files with no extensions.
 - **File name patterns to match** – Optional.
-A comma delimitted list of full or partial file names (NOT including extension) to match on.
+A comma delimited list of full or partial file names (NOT including extension) to match on.
 Use "\*" as a wildcard for begins with or ends with.
 Example: entering "ab\*, \*cd\*, \*ef, ghij" will return all stores with names that _**begin with**_ "ab" AND stores with names that _**contain**_ "cd" AND stores with names _**ending in**_ "ef" AND stores with the _**exact name**_ of "ghij".
 - **Follow SymLinks** – NOT IMPLEMENTED.
 Leave unchecked.
 - **Include PKCS12 Files** – Leave unchecked to validate that each certificate store returned is of type = PEM.
 Checking this box will return all found certificate stores without validation.
 Leave this selection unchecked when attempting to Discover PKCS12 stores.